 While the financial services industry is becoming increasingly more welcoming to people who desire flexible hours or limited hours in their work schedules, finding such positions often is not especially easy, especially for a prospective new hire.
 More often, these tend to be options that are much easier for seasoned employees to negotiate.

-Moreover, in many cases gaining such options can depend on the manager in question, and whether he or she is comfortable with staff that do not put in full standard work days, at the same work location, every day.
-Especially in larger companies, be sure that you familiarize yourself with firm policy in this regard, particularly as it effects your status should there be a change of manager.
+Moreover, in many cases gaining such options can depend on the manager in question, and whether he or she is comfortable with staff that do not put in full standard workdays, at the same work location, every day.
+Especially in larger companies, be sure that you familiarize yourself with the firm's policy in this regard, particularly as it affects your status should there be a change of manager.
 You want to be confident that your agreement is documented and cannot be abrogated by a new manager.